 Stage 2 Networker

 They’ll put some candidates and job orders on the Network and will let the results of those items determine if they’ll spend more effort.

 Stage 3 Networker

 They have good intentions and will try to submit candidates and job orders.
 However, something usually seems to get in the way, preventing their deals from closing.

-They’ve conquered the networking curve, and consequently, they have more fun at recruiter networking events.
-They do not have to expel as much energy as they had to in the past.
+They’ve conquered the networking curve, and consequently, they do not have to expel as much energy as they had to in the past.
 Their reputation helps perpetuate their split placements, but their core group relationships are the real key to their success!

 In my next blog post in this series, I’ll examine the essential element of maneuverability.

 If you have any questions in the meantime—about the element of effort, about the 5 Stages of a Networker, or about your split recruiting membership—please contact me.